openhabfoundation/myopenhab.github.io/index.md

 ### Mobile Apps

-If you want to use myopenHAB through your native Android, iOS or Pebble apps, please enter `https://myopenhab.org` as a remote url and your myopenHAB account username and password as credentials.
+If you want to use myopenHAB through your native Android, iOS or Pebble apps, please enter `https://myopenhab.org` as a remote URL, and your myopenHAB account username and password as credentials.

 <div style="clear:both"></div>